 He makes his way home and sits in the dark so that when his son

-and daughter-in-law come home, they do not se him.
+and daughter-in-law come home, they do not see him.
 But they talk rather calculatingly

-about his retirement monies and how he should buy them a new house with it.
+about his retirement monies and how they could use it as collateral to buy a new house for them.

 When they discover his presence, it is very awkward.
 He clearly yearns to talk to his son,

 but he cannot initiate the conversation.
+All he can do is stutter, stammer or sit in silence, head bowed.
 After a wonderful sequence recalling his early life as a parent

-raising his son Mitsuo after his wife died, punctuated by Watanabe poignanty
+raising his son Mitsuo after his wife died, punctuated by Watanabe poignantly

 and weeps uncontrollably.
 He is afraid.
+He is dying.
+His life has not amounted to much.
 What should he do?
 What can he do?

 In his room are certificates of appreciation for his 30 years of service to the

 in his life?
 Has he ever really lived?
-Or has he just been the "mummy"
+Or has he just been like a "mummy"

 as the narrator has suggested?
 The next morning, someone from the office comes